Article updated June 2024

 Knowing how to respond to stonewalling can be difficult.
 By its nature, stonewalling means that others avoid difficult conversations, which might make talking about your concerns a challenge.

 If you recognise that your partner is stonewalling you, it is useful to take some time to look at both of your behaviours in the relationship.
-Understanding what motivates each of you, and the objectives of your behaviour, can help you to identify what changes can be made to help.
+Understanding what motivates each of you, and the objectives of your behaviour, can help you to identify what changes could help.

 However, it is important that your partner also takes responsibility for their stonewalling behaviour and is willing to participate resolving matters on an equal level.